 On March 6, 2007, Natural Bridges National Monument became the first International Dark Sky Park certified by the International Dark-Sky Association.
-According to a study on night sky quality — including darkness and light pollution — conducted by the National Park Service, Natural Bridges is one of the darkest national parks in the country, and now one of several certified Dark Sky Parks and sanctuaries of natural darkness in Utah.
+According to a study on night sky quality — including darkness and light pollution — conducted by the National Park Service, Natural Bridges is one of the darkest national parks in the country, and now one of many certified Dark Sky Parks and sanctuaries of natural darkness in Utah (Read: Utah After Dark).

 Yes, vivid stars, a vibrant Milky Way, and solitude make for a pretty nice package at this park.
 But what’s more, Natural Bridges is spearheading efforts to keep its skies dark, including a minimal amount of light posts, all of which feature low-wattage light bulbs in special housing to reduce upward light spill.

 Park rangers offer educational stargazing seminars twice a week, and the park plays host to star parties throughout the year.
 You are also welcome to gaze at your own pace, and wherever you’d like within the park, including the three landmark bridges, Kachina, Owachomo, and Sipapu.